 QuoteWizard has a network of experienced agents that work with a variety of insurance companies.
 These agents can help you find life insurance coverage even if you have a pre-existing medical condition.

-If you ever find yourself being turned down for life insurance because of a pre-existing condition, and if an impaired-risk specialist (or even just an independent agent who has access to a number of insurance companies) hasn’t proven to be of much help to you, you may want to consider a product that’s known in various circles as guaranteed acceptance life insurance, guaranteed issue life insurance, or, simply, guaranteed life insurance.
+If you're turned down for life insurance because of a pre-existing condition, and if an impaired-risk specialist isn't helpful, you may want to consider a product called guaranteed acceptance life insurance.
+This type of insurance is sometimes called guaranteed issue life insurance or guaranteed life insurance.

-No matter what it’s called, this type of policy appeals to people in certain, specific situations—such as after they’ve been denied life insurance due to one or more pre-existing conditions—because the only detail the insurer offering it cares about is the applicant’s age.
+No matter what it’s called, this type of policy appeals to people in certain, specific situations because the only detail the insurer offering it cares about is the applicant’s age.
 Well, that, and whether or not the applicant in question will be able to pay their premiums.

 No medical questions are asked before the policy is extended, nor is an applicant’s medical history examined.

-There are a few catches to this product’s streamlined nature, unfortunately, with one of them being that the premiums attached to guaranteed life policies are quite a bit higher than those tied to most other life insurance policies.
+There are a few catches to this product’s streamlined nature.
+One reason being that the premiums attached to guaranteed life policies are quite a bit higher than those tied to most other life insurance policies.
 In fact, sometimes their premiums cost four or five times what a more traditional policy would cost.

 Also, the coverage options associated with guaranteed policies are pretty limited—as in, they’re usually somewhere between $5,000 and $50,000, rather than $100,000 or more.